 Once you have held your learner licence for at least 6 months you can take a test to get your restricted licence.

 When you are on your restricted licence you can now drive on your own between 5am and 10pm, but must have a supervisor between 10pm and 5am.
+A supervisor is someone who has had the same full version of licence that you are learning for, e.g. a full car licence, for at least two years.
 You can also carry passengers if they are your long-term partner or spouse, parent, child or someone for whom you are the primary caregiver.

 Your own practice